threecuptea/spark_tutorial_2/README.md

            On the other side, applications submited must add --conf spark.eventLog.enabled=true --conf spark.eventLog.dir=hdfs://ubuntu:9000/var/log/spark
-           to enable recording event and log tthem to he the location expected by Spark history server
+           to enable recording event and log them to the location expected by Spark history server

            There will be stdout and stderr links for each executor under Executor tab of Spark application in Spark history server site (default to port 18080).
 In the case of deploy-mode: cluster,  there would be